Free worldwide shipping on every order

 Step #4: Program It Into the Schedule

-The highest-converting placement is immediately after a class, layered into the wind-down.
+The simplest placement is immediately after class, layered into the wind-down.

 Pre-class booking flow

-- Default position: NOT pre-checked (avoids cart-friction feel) but highly visible
+2. Default position: not pre-checked, but highly visible

 In-class offer flow